 Remove the black ground wire from the latching controller.

 Next, remove the positive lead from the latching controller that goes over to the water pump, which is usually a red wire.
-Our positive lead is also connected to a yellow wire, and yours may have a similar set-up.
+Our positive lead was also connected to a yellow wire, and yours may have a similar set-up.

 The positive lead contains the red and yellow wires.